 All of these amazing flours are available to order from our online store here if you'd like to try them out.
 They're all really reasonably priced so definitely worth having a few stashed in the pantry for those last minute Sunday baking episodes!

 All of the above flours are ones that I love and use on a regular basis in my plant-based kitchen.
 In terms of baking, I personally love wholemeal spelt as it definitely gives the best classic flavour and light texture, but if you would like a wheat free option, then my top recommendation is a blend of buckwheat, brown rice, oat and cornflour.
 For every cup of spelt, swap it with 1/3 cup of buckwheat, 1/3 cup brown rice, 1/4 cup oat and 1 1/2 tbsp cornflour.
-In this delicious Pear and Ginger Cake I've tried both versions and they both taste great, the wheat free version just turns out a bit denser and crumblier, with an earthier flavour.
+For a completely gluten free version, simply substitute the oats for a further 2 tbsp of brown rice and 2 tbsp buckwheat.
+In this delicious Pear and Ginger Cake I've tried all three versions and they all taste great, the gluten and wheat free versions just turn out a bit denser and crumblier, with an earthier flavour.

 I hope you'll try this easy as cake.
 I do love making desserts and sweet treats like this, where you can spend an hour one night, then have a delicious treat for those post-dinner relaxation moments the rest of your week.
 This lovely little cake will last for three days in an air tight container, or you can slice it up and store the individual slices in the freezer for later.
 It tastes best with a generous dollop of something creamy on the side - whipped coconut cream, coconut yoghurt, or my Coconut Cashew Chia Cream and Vanilla Bean Ice Cream (my favourites!).

 If you try it out I'd love to see your results on Instagram; just tag me @begoodorganics and #begoodorganics so I can come and admire your masterpiece!